glamberson/gramps-postgresql-enhanced/INSTALL.md

 ### Connection fails or uses wrong host/port

 **Check config file location:**
-- Monolithic mode: Config must be in PLUGIN directory (see Step 4)
+- Config must be in PLUGIN directory (see Step 4)
-- Separate mode: Config must be in PLUGIN directory (per-tree not yet supported)
+- Both modes use the same central config file

 **Enable debug logging:**